The Globalisation of the Fair Trade Movement

 Chapter 2: ‘Power Over’ as Global Power in World Markets

-A key theme in the history of ideas about power is ‘power over’: the ability to get one person or group to get another person or group to do something against their will (see Chapter 1).
+2. ‘Power over’ as global power in world markets A key theme in the history of ideas about power is ‘power over’: the ability to get one person or group to get another person or group to do something against their will (see Chapter 1).
 In the shift from an industrial to a post-industrial economy (Toﬄer, 1980; Drucker, 1969; Bell, 1978), ‘power over’ can be seen as having shifted from the hegemony of the state to the hegemony of global corporations.
 The brand is the basis of corporate hegemonic power.
 It is an image of the trade mark, itself an abstract object that embodies a set of legal rights of ownership that have recently been deepened and globalised (Drahos with Braithwaite, 2002; Bellman et al., 2005).
 This chapter outlines how corporate ‘power over’ has become global power: through the ownership of abstract objects in world markets (see Drahos, 1996).
 A psychological theory of the image explains how the image – and therefore the brand – works to inﬂuence consumers’ subjectivity.
 Added to this is a theory of abstract objects and intellectual property (ibid.) that explains how the image is the subject of exclusive proprietorial control.
 The modern history of the global coﬀee market – a vignette of transformations in North–South agricultural trade relations and the broader economy – brings to life these psycho-social and legal machinations of corporate hegemonic power.
-A MODERN HISTORY OF THE GLOBAL COFFEE MARKET After World War II and until a quarter of a century ago, agro-industrial development and trade in tropical agricultural commodities between...
+A MODERN HISTORY OF THE GLOBAL COFFEE MARKET After World War II and until a quarter of a century ago,...

 You are not authenticated to view the full text of this chapter or article.